-Geospatial information is anything that you can learn by looking at maps -- not just traditional maps, but new, creative, and annotated maps.
+Geospatial information is anything that you can learn by looking at maps -- not just traditional maps, but new, creative, digital maps and earth visualization systems.
 A map, after all, is simply a metaphor for the Earth itself.
 We therefore accept raster Earth imagery as a kind of map, and even less structured collections of samples of Earth phenomena with any kind of instrumentation as acceptable maps.
+For the purposes of this document, we use the term "map" in a very broad sense - encompassing all earth metaphors from traditional paper maps to 3d earth visualization systems.